mtrofin/design/README.md

 that the spec work can remain focused.

 **Expect the contents to be in flux: everything is still tentative.**
+The entire WebAssembly design remains under active development, and while many aspects of the design are settling down, this is enabling broader prototyping and experimentation which may prompt reevaluation of even these aspects.

 A good starting point is the [high-level design goals](HighLevelGoals.md), followed by the [FAQ](FAQ.md).